coding-beagle/BETC-Mote/README.md

 ![alt text](imgs/controllersketch.png)

 The operator should be able to set a state in the hexapod control code that allows for the joint angles of the arms on the controller to be streamed to the robot.

+Each presentation 5 mins:

+- What I plan to do
+- What I did do
+- What I will do

+- Create a family of use cases
+- Human robot interaction
+  - Dextrous robots